 Daniel Hanson Daniel.firstname.lastname@example.org 717-553-4205

-- The Merit Badge Counselor List will be updated about once a month.
+- The Merit Badge Counselor List will be updated at least once a quarter.

 - Merit Badge Counselors will remain on the list until either 1 of 3 things happen: